abaktiar/copilot-plus-plus/README.md

 For more details, see the [PR Review Assistance documentation](docs/pr-review-assistance.md).

+### Breaking Changes Analysis
+1. Open the Command Palette (Ctrl+Shift+P or Cmd+Shift+P on macOS)
+2. Type "Copilot++: Analyze Breaking Changes" and select the command
+3. Select the source branch (typically your feature branch)
+4. Select the target branch (typically the main/master branch)
+5. Choose a language model for the analysis
+6. Click "Analyze Breaking Changes" to start the analysis
+7. View the breaking changes categorized by severity and type
+8. Use the filters to narrow down results by severity, change type, or search term
+9. Click on file locations to navigate directly to the affected code

+For more details, see the [Breaking Changes Analysis documentation](docs/breaking-changes-analysis.md).

 ### Configuration
 You can customize the extension's behavior through the following settings: